What to do for a weekend in Costa da Morte

 Discover Costa da Morte: an unforgettable weekend

-Costa da Morte is a destination that combines history, nature and culture in a unique way.
-In a weekend, you can enjoy its landscapes, feel the fierceness of the Atlantic and immerse yourself in the legends that surround its villages.
-If you are looking for a place where nature still preserves its wildest and most authentic side, this Galician coast awaits you with open arms.
+Costa da Morte is a destination that blends history, nature and culture in a truly unique way.
+In one weekend, you can enjoy its landscapes, feel the raw power of the Atlantic and dive into the legends that surround its towns.
+If you’re looking for a place where nature still keeps its wild and authentic side, this Galician coast is waiting for you with open arms.

-If you visit Costa da Morte and upload photos to Instagram, tag us on the account @visitacostadamorte where you can also be inspired by those who have already felt the magic of this space before.
+If you visit and post photos on Instagram, tag us on @visitacostadamorte, where you can also get inspired by those who have already felt the magic of this place before.

 Seafaring stories and legends of the Costa da Morte: my...